 Front curtain sync, 1/200 second shutter (motion and flash same as before).

 Shutting out the ambient prevents any blur from shutter speed.

 The third picture is all the same, the same flash, same room, same motion, just without any contribution from the continuous ambient light, due to the faster 1/200 second shutter speed shutting it out.
-It seems very important to realize this distinction - it is not that the 1/200 second is fast and stopped the motion (1/200 would still be insufficient speed to do that when up this close).
-The flash stopped the motion - 1/32 power is 1/17800 second duration.
+It seems very important to realize this distinction.
+It is not that the 1/200 second is fast and stopped the motion (1/200 would still be insufficient speed to do that when up this close).
+The flash stopped the motion — 1/32 power is 1/17800 second duration.
 What happened was that the ambient was made to be very dark and invisible at 1/200 second exposure, when it simply didn't matter any more.
 No visible blurring because it was dark.
 This is a biggie to realize and know, very usable.

 And it is easy to do indoors with dim ambient, but much harder in bright sun, because the maximum shutter sync speed is limited, and the flash power has limited range.
-Cameras vary a little, but 1/200 second is the ballpark of as fast as the focal plane shutter can open to sync flash.
+Cameras vary some, but 1/200 second is the ballpark of as fast as the focal plane shutter can open to sync flash.